Leica CL vs Panasonic GX8

 - More modern: Reflects 2 years and 4 months of technical progress since the GX8 launch.

-Reasons to prefer the Panasonic Lumix DMC-GX8:
+Advantages of the Panasonic Lumix DMC-GX8:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Longer lasting: Gets more shots (330 versus 220) out of a single battery charge.